Lakeland Exotics and Wimauma – February 2019

 Every year, volunteers across the Northern Hemisphere participate in local Christmas Bird Counts to benefit important science and conservation work.
 It's been a few years since I participated in the…

-This was another trip that perfectly combined business and pleasure.
-Mike was attending the West Palm International Boat Show, and Sharon joined for a little rest and relaxation.
-Our itinerary…
+Trip Date: May 2017 | Location: Florida This was another trip that perfectly combined business and pleasure.
+Mike was attending the West Palm International Boat Show, and I joined him…

 Our 2015 Little Big Year pushed us across deserts, mountains, coastlines, and countless miles of weekend travel.
 Along the way we met incredible guides, discovered unforgettable places, and learned just how much you can accomplish with planning, persistence, and a love for birds.
 We ended the year with 519 species—and a lifetime of memories.